shredinjohn/CRM_Blockchain/README.md

-# CrimeTracker : A comprehensive criminal records management system that helps law enforcement agencies streamline their data management processes and improve public safety.
+# Donaeth : An innovative crowdfunding platform utilizing blockchain technology to empower project creators and backers while enhancing transparency and trust in the fundraising process."

 ### Introduction ✨✨

-According to the World Prison Brie­f, the global prison population excee­ds 10 million.
-In the United States alone­, there are ove­r 2 million inmates.
-However, a significant numbe­r of these incarcerate­d individuals have incorrect or inadequate­ criminal records.
-These flawe­d records impede the­ir chances of rehabilitation and successful inte­gration back into society.
-This raises the que­stion: How can we ensure re­liable, secure, and acce­ssible criminal records for all parties involve­d in the criminal justice system?
-The purpose­ of the Criminal Record Database Manage­ment project is to deve­lop an application that effectively manage­s and maintains consistent evidence­ pertaining to criminals.
+According to global statistics, the world of crowdfunding using blockchain has witnessed tremendous growth, with millions of contributors actively participating in diverse projects.
+However, concerns about trust, security, and transparency persist.
+In this context, we must address the question: How can we ensure a trustworthy and decentralized crowdfunding system using blockchain technology that benefits all stakeholders involved in the fundraising process?

-## Current Challenges and Limitations
+*Current Challenges and Limitations*

-- **Information Overload**: Large amount of data are generated and collected by various agencies and stockholders involved in the criminal justice system.
-This data may be in different formats, languages, and standards, and may be stored in different locations and systems.
-Managing and integrating this data can be difficult and time-consuming.
-- **Cost**: Creating and managing a database is quite costly.
-High cost software and hardware is required for the database.
-Moreover, there is a need to hire and train qualified staff to maintain and operate the database.
-Additionally, there may be other expenses related to security, backup, maintenance, upgrade, etc.
-- **Corruption and extortion**: There may be cases where some authorized or unauthorized personnel may manipulate or misuse the criminal records for their own benefit or agenda.
-For example, they may alter, delete, or fabricate records to favor or harm certain individuals or groups.
-They may also demand or accept bribes or favors in exchange for access or information on criminal records.
+- *Information Overload*: The world of blockchain-based crowdfunding faces a deluge of data, with a plethora of projects, contributors, and transactions in different formats and standards.
+These data streams are often scattered across various platforms and may present language and interoperability challenges, posing complexities in data management and analysis.
+- *Cost*: Implementing and maintaining a robust blockchain-based crowdfunding platform involves substantial expenses.
+This includes investments in blockchain technology, smart contract development, and security measures.
+Additionally, there is a need to onboard and educate personnel for effective platform operation.
+Ongoing costs related to security, auditing, and updates further add to the financial burden.
+- *Integrity and Fraud*: In the realm of blockchain-powered crowdfunding, there's a concern about data integrity and fraudulent activities.
+Malicious actors may attempt to manipulate or exploit the blockchain for personal gain.
+For instance, they could engage in fraudulent activities, misrepresent project information, or engage in deceptive practices.
+Ensuring the security and trustworthiness of the platform is critical.

 ## How Blockchain Technology address these issue